albush/Office-Hours/shows/2015-07-30/github_recap.md

 We spent a lot of time talking about [using GitHub to automate code deployment](http://www.youtube.com/watch?v=TAObtTxBUzk&t=35m40s).
 Martin's role on one of our DevOps teams means he spends a lot time working with our customers to do just this.
 He has some great insight into how GitHub is useful to deploy code, especially how we provide a [better approach to DevOps](http://www.rackspace.com/devops).

 ## Full Episode
+[Embed the following]
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TAObtTxBUzk" frameborder="0" allowfullscreen></iframe>

+## Next Episode

+On our next episode, we're excited to interview Racker Justin Phelps, the first ever Ansible Certified Engineer.
+You can catch the live hangout at 1pm CDT on Thursday, August 6th.
+RSVP now: http://ccst.io/e/alanbush15